Buying Foreign Real Estate with your IRA

 If you go the LLC route, you need to spend some time getting familiar with the various IRS rules.

 The most basic is to treat the IRA as a professional investment advisor would.
-Don’t borrow against it, don’t receive a benefit from your investments, and always make decisions which are in the best interest of the account.
+Don’t borrow against it, don’t receive a benefit from your investments, and always make decisions that are in the best interest of the account.

 For those investing their IRAs in foreign real estate, there are three primary rules:

 - You can’t buy a property with your IRA and live in it, even for one day of the year and even if you pay fair market rent.
-To do so would be to break the IRS rule against self dealing.
+To do so would be to break the IRS rule against self-dealing.

 - If you buy with a mortgage, it must be a non-recourse loan.
 Only the property may be used as collateral.
 You can’t personally guarantee the loan.

-- If you buy foreign real estate with a mortgage, you should setup an offshore UBIT blocker or you’ll pay US taxes on the gains and rental income received.
+- If you buy foreign real estate with a mortgage, you should set up an offshore UBIT blocker or you’ll pay US taxes on the gains and rental income received.